Devon Bat Survey

 - For more details you can read the Instruction Manual for Borrowers 2019 (a copy is with each detector box)

 - Check our FAQ & Troubleshooting guide 2019 for commonly asked questions

-Please only select one time slot, to ensure that as many different people as possible are able to book a detector and take part in the Devon Bat Survey.
+Please only select one grid square and one time slot, to ensure that as many different people as possible are able to book a detector and take part in the Devon Bat Survey.

 Click on the red ‘Book a Bat Detector’ button below and follow the instructions to select a square.
 This will take you to our booking site (hosted by the British Trust for Ornithology).
 Once your chosen square has been approved, you will receive an email inviting you to book your detector slot.
 Remember to note down any specific details for your chosen centre, such as dates, any request to email/phone in advance, or opening hours.
 Two days before your booking you will receive a reminder with details of your booking.

 The map below shows the 20 Monitoring Centres across Devon.